danzilberdan/danzilberdan.github.io/_posts/2024-01-30-a-journey-into-grpc-proxies.markdown

 Have you ever envisioned a serverless solution that enables long running, durable excution that not only eliminates the need for maintaining servers but also offers a cost-effective pay-as-you-go model?
 Well, I embarked on such a journey, crafting a Temporal solution that abstracts away the complexities of worker processes and brings the power of Temporal to a serverless paradigm.

+Before we dive in, if this sounds interesting to you, get started [here](https://github.com/danzilberdan/Durable-Serverless-Starter).

 ## Discovering Temporal's Potential
 My journey begins with a deep dive into Temporal, captivated by its behavior and functionality.
 However, the hurdle of constantly maintaining worker processes connected to the Temporal cluster led me to conceive a serverless solution.
 This solution promised not only freedom from server management but also a cost-efficient model where payment only corresponds to the actual execution time.